heroku/cowboyku/guide/rest_handlers.md

 on what other defined callbacks return.
 The flow diagram should be a pretty good resource to determine which callbacks you need.

-When the request starts being processed, Cowboy will call the `rest_init/2` function if it is defined, with the Req object and the handler options as arguments.
+When the request starts being processed, Cowboyku will call the `rest_init/2` function if it is defined, with the Req object and the handler options as arguments.
 This function must return `{ok, Req, State}` where `State` is the handler's state that all